johnbiundo/dev.to-articles/blog-posts/modules-concepts/modules-concepts.md

 ![Shared](./assets/shared-service.gif 'Shared Service')

-Let's revisit our "pieces on the board" part of the analogy for a moment, and clear up one thing.
+Now, let's revisit our "pieces on the board" part of the analogy for a moment, and clear up one thing.
 Assuming you've taken care of the necessary scoping issues (provider visibility, imports, exports as discussed above), if you want your code to access an injected instance from some other class inside the module, you **must do an ES `import`** of the injectable class file where you are referencing it.
 Again, this step operates at the _puzzle-pieces-on-the-board layer_, not at the NestJS layer.
 In other words, when we want to access `CatsService` from another file, we need to do `import { CatsService } from './cats.service.ts';` before we can refer to it.
 This is a basic ES module requirement, **not a NestJS thing**.

 What are the takeaways?